USC3DLAB/LEO_Interface/README.md

 **How to run this in your conputers?**

-*0. Download or clone this repository*
+*1. Download or clone this repository*

-*1. Create a  python3.6 environment*

-python3 -m venv tutorial-env

 *2. Download Anaconda(python 3.6 version)*